sunyue1380/QuickDAO4/docs/en/config/configuration.md

               .done();
 ```

-> If @Id field has its own strategy, then global id strategy has no effect.
+> If @Id field has its own strategy, then global id strategy has no effects.

-Currently QuickDAO only has one ID Generator(SnowflakeIdGenerator),but you can implement IdGenerator interface to create your own ID generator.
+Currently QuickDAO has only one ID Generator(SnowflakeIdGenerator),but you can implement IdGenerator interface to create your own ID generator.

 > Attention!
 ID Generator only works for fields using @Id.
 Please remember to add @Id annotatation.